-The following is accurate as of this writing but may change in the future.
+The following is accurate as of this writing but may change.
 Please consult legal counsel before implementing any changes based on the information found here.

-11 Key Steps to Starting Your Own Debt Collection Agency
+11 Key Steps to Starting Your Accounts Receivable Agency

-Call it the era of consumer credit, as our debt continues to rise.
-The Federal Reserve's most recent report finds that we owe more than $4 trillion in outstanding loans and other forms of credit - which is nearly a 40% increase since 2007 when what was then considered an economic crisis began (already!).
+Call it the era of consumer credit as our debt continues to rise.
+The Federal Reserve's most recent report finds that we owe more than $4 trillion in outstanding loans and other forms of credit - nearly a 40% increase in consumer debt since 2007, when what was considered an economic crisis began (already!).

-The amount of current consumer debt accounts for roughly 149 percent ($2.3 billion)of GDP according to Professor Irving Fisher, who predicted back in 1929 tha this would be unsustainable and have negative consequences on society at large including unemployment rates skyrocketing from 5-8%.
+The current consumer debt accounts for roughly 149 percent ($2.3 billion)of GDP, according to Professor Irving Fisher, who predicted in 1929 that this would be unsustainable and have negative consequences on society, including unemployment rates skyrocketing from 5-8%.

 Step 1: Plan your Organization - Business Plan

 A well-thought-out business plan is the key to success for any entrepreneur running their own company and will help you in every stage of development from start-up through growth.
-It also allows you to scale more efficiently as time goes on - making sure that each new employee has all they need without wasting resources or getting overwhelmed by tasks not related to what they do best!
+It also allows you to scale more efficiently as time goes on - ensuring that each new employee has all they need without wasting resources or getting overwhelmed by tasks unrelated to what they do best!

 What are the Costs Associated with Opening a Debt Collection Agency?

-Do you want to start your own business but don't know where to begin?
-Don't worry, because it's not as complicated or expensive as you might think.
+Do you want to start your own Business but don't know where to begin?
+Don't worry, because it's not as complicated or expensive as you think.
 A home-based debt collection business is required for some necessities: phone, internet connection, and personal computer.
 Suppose the company expands past just operating from one location at your house.
-In that case, there will be additional products necessary, such as office furniture like desks and chairs, which can make expansion easier on everyone involved!

 Office Tools & Office Supplies - Debt Collection Business